duxbuse/LogisticsMaps/README.md

 You will also need to modify the permissions of the `cloudbuild.gserviceaccount.com` account to also allow `Kubernetes Engine Admin` permissions which will alow the cloudbuild to deploy images that succeed.

 An additional requirement is that you will need to mirror your github with this code to your new `Google Source repository` that Step2 will create for you.
+It is also important to set the container registry to public so that your build step can have unfettered access to your image.
+Otherwise there is additional steps required in setting permissions for this.

  ** **Note that untill the cloud build runs you wont have anything deployed.** ** You can run this trigger manuaully the first time if you want to see it working.